FlafyDev/spotify-listen-together/README.md

 ## TODOs (For both the client and the server)
 - Change "server" to "room".
 Have multiple rooms per server.
-- Fix unexpected behavior when selecting the song the song that is currently playing.
+- Fix unexpected behavior when selecting the song that is currently playing.